SciCompMod/memilio/pycode/memilio-surrogatemodel/README.md

 MEmilio Surrogate Model Package
 =======================
 This package contains machine learning models that make predictions based on the memilio ODE models.
 ODE simulations are used for data generation.
-The goal is to create a powerful tool that predicts the spread of Covid19 precisely and fast.
+The goal is to create a powerful tool that predicts the spread of Covid19 faster than an ODE simulation while aiming for high precision.

 ## Installation

 Use the provided `setup.py` script to build the bindings and install the package.
 The script requires CMake and the Scikit-Build packages.
 Both are installed by the script if not available on the system.
 The package uses the [Pybind11 C++ library](https://pybind11.readthedocs.io) to create the bindings.